Forcing the $\Pi^1_n$-Uniformization Property: Main Proof

 \subsection{$\infty$-allowable Forcings}

 We continue with the construction of the appropriate notions of forcing which we want to use in our proof.
 The goal is to iteratively shrink the set of notions of forcing we want to use until we reach a fixed point.
 All forcings will belong to a certain class, which we call allowable.
-These are just forcings which iteratively code reals into $\omega$-blocks of $\vec{S}$ in such a way that the blocks, where the coding is happening do not overlap.
-We first want to present the coding method, which we use to code a real $x$ up, using the definable sequence of Suslin trees, and subsequently introduce the notion allowable.
+These are just forcings which iteratively code reals into $\omega_1$-many $\omega$-blocks of Suslin trees from $\vec{S}$.
+To ensure some symmetry, we demand that the set of the $\omega_1$-many $\omega$-blocks is added by the usual $\omega_1$-Cohen forcing, but computed as in $L$.
+This trick is inspired by the coding from \cite{FS}, where they dub the places where the coding is happening as coding areas.
+Upshot of this coding method is to ensure, while being quite easy to define, that products of the coding are themselves a coding.